ionous/iffy/README.md

 The basic flow is [Makisu](https://github.com/ionous/makisu) story editor -> story file -> ephemera database -> story database -> game.

 Rough versions of the editor, file export, ephemera database, and game exist.
 Remaining steps include:
-* generate story database from ephemera
+* assemble story database from ephemera
 * adapt game code to use the story database
 * rework hosting environment to run games
 * port story libraries so that games can actually do interesting things ( move from room to room, open doors,  etc. )